formifan2002/signalk-vcan-logplayer/README.md

-# VCAN Log Player Plugin für Signal K
+# VCAN Log Player Plugin for SignalK

 ## Function and goal of the plugin